CybersecurityRansomware Attack Disables 300 Hospitals: Cybersecurity Lessons

 The internal network was open — a machine in HR could directly access medical records servers.
 Network segmentation would have significantly slowed the spread and given the security team time to respond.

-What About the Arab Region?
+What Is the Situation in the Arab Region?

 You might think these attacks are distant — happening only in America and Europe.
 But the numbers tell a different story.